robpco/docker-nginx-uwsgi-flask/README.md

 - Reduces CRIT errors from `supervisord`
   - `supervisord.conf` is explicitly referenced via the Dockerfile CMD statement
   - `supervisord.conf` includes an explicitly set user-name
-- Docker-Hub Image is Automatically re-built when Python updates
+- Docker-Hub Image is Automatically re-built whenever the base image updates
-- Manually Building the image is protected against failures from key-server outages
+- Dockerfile enhancements to protect against build failures caused by key-server outages

 # Usage

 Basic usage information is provided below.
 For full documentation with examples please visit the original repo: [tiangolo/UWSGI-NGINX-DOCKER](https://github.com/tiangolo/uwsgi-nginx-docker).
-If you reference the documentation on the original repo, remember to use this image `robpco/nginx-uwsgi-flask` to get the enhancements described above.
+If you're using the reference the documentation on the original repo, remember to use this image `robpco/nginx-uwsgi-flask` to get this version.

-**This image is normally as a base image for a project**
+**Flask Web-Apps normally use this image as a base image**

-This involves three high-level steps:
+This involves three steps:
-1. Creating a `Dockerfile` that references this image:tag
+1. Create a `Dockerfile` that references this image:tag
-2. Building an Image from that `Dockerfile`
+2. Build an Image from that `Dockerfile`
-3. Running the Image and Testing the App
+3. Run the Image and Testing the App

 **STEP 1 - Create a `Dockerfile`**
 - In this example, we use the `FROM` line to specify this image and the `python3.6-alpine` variant